Amandine Pierre-Louis

-Amandine Pierre-Louis (born February 18, 1995) is a Canadian soccer player who last played as a defender for French Division 1 Féminine club Rodez AF.
+Amandine Pierre-Louis (born 18 February 1995) is a professional footballer who plays as a defender for Première Ligue club Saint-Étienne.
+Born in Canada, she plays for the Haiti women's national team.

 College career

-West Virginia University, 2014–2017

 Pierre-Louis appeared in 92 games during her four-year college career at West Virginia University.
 In 2016 she helped the Mountaineers reach their first College Cup Final.
 In her senior year in 2017 she was named Big 12 Co-Defensive Player of the Year.

 During her college career, she played with the Laval Comets in the USL W-League.

 Club career

 Sky Blue FC, 2018–2019

 Pierre-Louis was selected by Sky Blue FC with the 6th overall pick in the 2018 NWSL College Draft, she was the second Canadian selected in the first round.
 She was named to the final roster for the 2018 season, but due to injury has not yet appeared in a game for Sky Blue.